 Maytag front loading washing machine in action washing diapers.
 Lift and drop.

 Speed Queen Top load washer in action.
-Cleans really well very quickly.
-The spin cycle isn't as wonderful as HE top loader above but it works:
+It cleans really well, very quickly.

 Here is the basic outline of all wash routines